Waxing Gibbous on

 Moon before descending node

-13 days after ascending node on 7 December 2010 at 04:15 in ♑ Capricorn.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 21 December 2010 at 14:08 in ♊ Gemini.
+13 days after ascending node on 7 December 2010 at 04:15 in ♑ Capricorn the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 21 December 2010 at 14:08 in ♊ Gemini.

 Moon at northern standstill

 At 12:37 the Moon is meeting its standstill point to reach North declination of ∠24.238°.
-Over the next 12 days the lunar orbit is going to extend southward to face maximum declination of ∠-24.242° at the point of next standstill in ♐ Sagittarius on 2 January 2011 at 10:06.
+Over the upcoming 12 days the lunar orbit is going to tilt southward to face maximum declination of ∠-24.242° at the point of next southern standstill in ♐ Sagittarius on 2 January 2011 at 10:06.

 Syzygy in 1 day